 An improvement was made when DMM only allowed people to get a win on the practice machines once a day.
 But I think the long waits could be further resolved if 1) they capped the time each person can play to 30 minutes, and 2) don’t allow people to request the box be reset to its start position just because they get stuck mid-play.

-Play cost: Ranges from 50 to 230 DMM coins (DC).
+Play cost: Standard booths cost 190 DMM coins (DC).
 While it depends on what coin-pack you buy, the ratio is roughly 1.2 yen per DC.
 Which means, if a play costs 200 DC, you are paying 240 yen.
 When new prizes are added, you can play them at 30% off for the first week.
 If you use other DMM services, you can also play using DMM points.

 New account bonus: Get 500 yen worth of points when you register and verify your phone number.

-Daily login bonus: Get 20 DC every day you open the app.
+Daily login bonus: Get a random amount of DC every day you open the app.
 They expire a month from acquisition.

 Win bonus: Share your win on X (Twitter) to get 100 DC.
 You can do this only once a month.